 - DON’T thank the donor for the gift and ask for another gift at the same time.
 Keep the acknowledgment letter as a stewardship communication.

 - DON’T send multiple letters for donors who give more than one gift during the time period of the report or give to more than one fund in your unit in the time period of the report.
-You can identify if a donor has given multiple times in a report by searching for duplicate values in the constituent ID column.
+You can identify if a donor has given multiple times by searching for duplicate values in the constituent ID column of a report.
 When you come across multiple gifts from one donor, revise your acknowledgment letter to reflect all the donor’s gifts rather than sending multiple letters.

 Below is a sample calendar for when to pull and send acknowledgments in 2022.
 This represents the ideal cadence and should be adjusted to fit resources available in your unit.